craftpulse/craft-timeloop/README.md

     {{ entry.timeloop.loopEndTime | date('H:i:s') }}
 ```

-Get an 'array' of dates between the chosen start and end date (DateTime objects):
+Get an 'array' of dates between the chosen start and end date as (DateTime objects):

 ```twig
     {% for date in entry.timeloop.dates %}